ABOUT

 • British Neuroscience Association (BNA)

-• Co-founder of Applied Neuroscience Association (ANA)
+• Founder The Applied Neuroscience Association (ANA)

 • Fellow Royal Society Public Health (FRSPH)